HomeDNS ToolsDS Lookup

 What is DS Lookup?

-• Best use: Registrar migration checks, DNSSEC break/fix, and delegation audits.
+Registrar migration checks, DNSSEC break/fix diagnosis, and confirming delegation trust after key rollovers.

 Quick Interpretation Table